A* shortest string decoding for non-idempotent semirings: Definitions

 \end{definition}

 \begin{definition} A \emph{shortest path} through an automaton is a complete path whose weight is equal to the total shortest distance $\beta(s)$. \end{definition}

-Note that automata over non-idempotent semirings need not have a shortest path as defined here \citep[322]{Mohri2002b}.
+\begin{remark} Automata over non-idempotent semirings may lack a shortest path \citep[322]{Mohri2002}.
 Consider for example the NFA shown in the left side of \autoref{f:motivating}.
 Let us assume that $k \oplus k \preceq k < k'$.
 Then, the total shortest distance is $k \oplus k$ but the shortest path is $k$.
-Definitionally, a non-idempotent semiring does not guarantee these two weights will be equal.
-In that case, no shortest path exists because no complete path with the weight of the total shortest distance exists.
+By definition, a non-idempotent semiring does not guarantee that these two weights will be equal.
+Then there is no complete path whose weight is that of the total shortest distance, and thus no shortest path exists. \end{remark}

-\begin{remark} It is generally impossible to find the shortest path efficiently over non-monotonic semirings. \footnote{ See \citet{Mohri2002b} for general conditions under which the shortest path can be found in polynomial time. } \end{remark}
+\begin{remark} It is not possible in general to efficiently find the shortest path over non-monotonic semirings.
+See \citet{Mohri2002} for general conditions under which the shortest path can be found in polynomial time.